Zheng Qinwen: 2024: Australian Open final, Olympic champion, top 5

+At the US Open, Zheng defeated Amanda Anisimova, Erika Andreeva, Jule Niemeier, and No. 24 Donna Vekić to make her second consecutive US Open quarterfinal and second Grand Slam quarterfinal of the season.
+She lost in the quarterfinals to world No. 2 Aryna Sabalenka in straight sets.

-In October, wins over Kamilla Rakhimova, Nadia Podoroska, Amanda Anisimova and 17th seed Mirra Andreeva saw Zheng reach the semifinals at the China Open where she lost to Karolina Muchová.
-The following week, she finished runner-up at the Wuhan Open, losing to top seed Sabalenka in three sets in the final, after wins against Jaqueline Cristian, Leylah Fernandez, third seed Jasmine Paolini and Wang Xinyu.
-Entering as the top seed, Zheng defeated Moyuka Uchijima, eighth seed Leylah Fernandez and sixth seed Diana Shnaider to reach the final at the Pan Pacific Open, where she overcame wildcard entrant Sofia Kenin in straight sets to claim her third title of the year and clinch a place at the WTA Finals for the first time in her career.
+At the China Open, Zheng defeated lucky loser Kamilla Rakhimova, Nadia Podoroska, Amanda Anisimova, and No. 22 Mirra Andreeva to advance to her first WTA 1000 semifinal.
+She lost in the semifinals to Karolína Muchová in straight sets.
+At the Wuhan Open, Zheng defeated wildcard entrant Jaqueline Cristian, Leylah Fernandez, No. 6 Jasmine Paolini, and compatriot Wang Xinyu to advance to her first WTA 1000 final.
+She lost in the final to world No. 2 Aryna Sabalenka in three sets.
+At the Pan Pacific Open, Zheng defeated Moyuka Uchijima, Leylah Fernandez, and No. 16 Diana Shnaider to reach the final.
+She overcame wildcard entrant Sofia Kenin in straight sets to claim her third title of the year and clinch a place at the WTA Finals for the first time in her career.

-At the WTA Finals in Riyadh, Saudi Arabia, Zheng lost her opening group match against Sabalenka but then defeated Elena Rybakina and Jasmine Paolini to reach the semifinals where she overcame Barbora Krejčíková, in straight sets.
-She lost the final to Coco Gauff in a match which went to a third set tiebreak.
-Despite the defeat, Zheng reached a career-high ranking of world No. 5 following the tournament.
+At the WTA Finals, Zheng lost her opening group match against Aryna Sabalenka but then defeated Elena Rybakina and Jasmine Paolini to reach the semifinals.
+She overcame Barbora Krejčíková in the semifinals in straight sets.
+She lost in the final to Coco Gauff in a match which went to a third-set tiebreak.
+Despite the defeat, Zheng reached a career-high ranking of world No. 5.